 Metra provides training for the emergency responders who serve the 110 communities in which we operate.
 The training provides an overview of our evacuation process and familiarizes the emergency responders with our equipment and our safety procedures.

 Metra works with federal, state and local officials and emergency responders to educate them about Metra’s abilities to assist emergency responders, with the goal of minimizing the impact of incidents that occur on Metra.

-In addition, Metra has improved its emergency messaging systems at stations and platforms, allowing us to communicate information to commuters about safety or security issues through special announcements or general information messaging.
+In addition, Metra has improved its emergency messaging systems at stations and platforms, allowing us to communicate information to commuters about safety or security issues through special announcements and general information messaging.